bdcaf/vignetteEngineMake/README.md

     sure how to touch it.
 Also escaping such that make, R and the shell are all happy is a Sisyphean task which I want to avoid.
+- checking whether a command is installed.
+Just currently thinking how to do this while keeping the `.mk` files simple.

 ## background - my flow of influences